neondatabase/website/content/docs/how-to-guides/import-an-existing-database.md

 - `<port>` is the port number of the PostgreSQL instance.
 The default port number is `5432`.
 - `<dbname>` is the name of the database.

-A Neon connection string has this format:
+The Neon connection string format is the same, but with the `hostname` defined as the Neon domain, as shown:

 ```bash
 postgres://<user>:<password>@<project_id>.cloud.neon.tech:<port>/<dbname>